The Imitation Game: Marketing

 Following the Royal Pardon granted by the British government to Turing on December 24, 2013, the filmmakers released the first official promotional photograph of Cumberbatch in character beside Turing's bombe.
 In the week of the anniversary of Turing's death in June 2014, Entertainment Weekly released two new stills which marked the first look at the characters played by Keira Knightley, Matthew Goode, Matthew Beard, and Allen Leech.
 On what would have been Turing's 102nd birthday on June 23, Empire released two photographs featuring Mark Strong and Charles Dance in character.
 Promotional stills were taken by photographer Jack English, who also photographed Cumberbatch for Tinker Tailor Soldier Spy.

 Princeton University Press and Vintage Books both released film tie-in editions of Andrew Hodges' biography Alan Turing: The Enigma in September 2014.
 The first UK and US trailers were released on July 22, 2014.
-The international teaser poster was released on September 18, 2014 with the tagline "The true enigma was the man who cracked the code".
+The international teaser poster was released on September 18, 2014, with the tagline "The true enigma was the man who cracked the code".

 In November 2014, the Weinstein Company co-hosted a private screening of the film with Digital Sky Technologies billionaire Yuri Milner and Facebook CEO Mark Zuckerberg.
 Attendees of the screening at Los Altos Hills, California included Silicon Valley's top executives, such as Facebook COO Sheryl Sandberg, LinkedIn's Reid Hoffman, Google co-founder Sergey Brin, Airbnb's Nathan Blecharczyk, and Theranos founder Elizabeth Holmes.
 Director Tyldum, screenwriter Moore, and actress Knightley were also in attendance.
-In addition, Cumberbatch and Zuckerberg presented the Mathematics Prizes at the Breakthrough Awards on November 10, 2014 in honour of Turing.
+In addition, Cumberbatch and Zuckerberg presented the Mathematics Prizes at the Breakthrough Awards on November 10, 2014, in honour of Turing.

-The bombe re-created by the filmmakers has been on display in a special The Imitation Game exhibition at Bletchley Park since November 10, 2014.
-The year-long exhibit features clothes worn by the actors and props used in the film.
+The bombe re-created by the filmmakers was on display in a special The Imitation Game exhibition at Bletchley Park beginning November 10, 2014.
+The year-long exhibit featured clothes worn by the actors and props used in the film.